prosperousZ/6961Project/README.md

 Currently, we have done the project 1 both task 1 and task 2.<br>

-We are stucking at the point that find the right Trx of project 2
+We find the correct way to Trx, and calculate a_hat<br>